Bridge in Singapore

 Southern Ridge walk will take you to this beautiful wooden structure

-If you think Singapore is just a city of towering skyscrapers, think again!
-The Southern Ridges Walk offers a refreshing escape into nature, stretching 10 kilometers through lush greenery, scenic trails, and elevated ridges.
-This hike gradually takes you uphill, rewarding you with breathtaking panoramic views of the city skyline, harbors, and southern islands.
+If you think Singapore is just a city of towering skyscrapers, think again.
+The Southern Ridges Walk offers a refreshing escape into nature, stretching 10 kilometres through lush greenery, scenic trails, and elevated ridges.
+This hike gradually takes you uphill, rewarding you with breathtaking panoramic views of the city skyline, harbours, and southern islands.

-One of the highlights of the trail is the Henderson Waves, a stunning wave-shaped pedestrian bridge that seamlessly connects Mount Faber Park to Telok Blangah Hill Park.
-With its unique design and spectacular views, it’s the perfect spot to pause and soak in the surroundings.
+One of the highlights of the trail is Henderson Waves — a stunning wave-shaped pedestrian bridge that seamlessly connects Mount Faber Park to Telok Blangah Hill Park.
+With its unique sculptural design and spectacular views, it’s the perfect spot to pause and soak in the surroundings.

-The best way to start your adventure?
-Begin at Mount Faber Park and follow the Marang Trail, which will lead you into this green oasis.
-Whether you’re a nature lover, photography enthusiast, or just looking for a peaceful retreat, the Southern Ridges Walk is an experience you won’t want to miss!
+The best way to start your adventure: begin at Mount Faber Park and follow the Marang Trail.
+Whether you’re a nature lover, photography enthusiast, or just looking for a peaceful retreat, the Southern Ridges Walk is an experience you won’t want to miss.

 Experience the Magic of Singapore at Night on a River Cruise